johnschriner/presentations/bibliography-soviet_linguistics.md

 ###How Academia Changed After 1917
 -
 Brandist, C., & Chown, K. (2010).
 Politics and the theory of language in the USSR, 1917-1938: The birth of sociological linguistics.
 London: Anthem Press.

+_This is a chronological set of essays that range from topics like pre-revolution linguistics to the bitter reaction to "bourgeois linguistics" in the early years of the revolution up to the 1930's.
+One essay focuses on the academics of Stalin and nation-building.
+Surprisingly little is mentioned of Marr and Japhetism except for an occasional awareness of official dogma.

 ###Philosophy of Language, Nicholas Yakovlevich Marr, and Marxism
 -